0xZon/0xZon.github.io/_posts/2022-09-30-HTB-Optimum.md

 ## Architecture

-From where I am at in the exploitation of this machine none of those exploits will work .
+From where I am at in the exploitation of this machine none of those exploits will work.
 Why you might ask, `Architecture`, all of these exploits are written for 64-bit.
-Right now our powershell process is most likely in a 32-bit process, because thats what HFS was running in when we got the shell.
+Right now our powershell process is most likely in a 32-bit process, because that's what HFS was running in when we got the shell.
 Its also generally better to be in a 64-bit process, exploits work better.
 I can confirm that we are in a 32-bit process with this command `[Environment]::Is64BitProcess`

 ```
 PS C:\Users\kostas\Desktop> [Environment]::Is64BitProcess